LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

   networking in conjunction with kotlinx-serialization for JSON marshalling
 - [Moko resources](https://github.com/icerockdev/moko-resources) for resource management
-- [Kamel](https://github.com/Kamel-Media/Kamel) for lazy image loading, but later switched to [Coil](https://github.com/coil-kt/coil) on Android because there was a major bug
+- [Kamel](https://github.com/Kamel-Media/Kamel) for lazy image loading, but later switched to [Coil](https://github.com/coil-kt/coil) on Android because there was a major bug with large images
 - [Multiplatform settings](https://github.com/russhwolf/multiplatform-settings) for encrypted
   preferences
 - [SQLDelight](https://github.com/cashapp/sqldelight)